 Learning is facilitated by Spring Lake Park Schools teachers who have extensive experience teaching online.
 Each student uses a district-issued technology device (iPad), and has access to support services, including social workers, school psychologists, English as a second language and special education teachers.

 SLP Schools Online is open to any student who lives in Minnesota at no additional cost.
+We are a state-approved, comprehensive online education provider.

 - Learning is customized to small groups of learners and includes opportunities for content area learning and interdisciplinary, project-based experiences.